Azure-Samples/azure-sql-db-vector-search/README.md

 1. If you are going to clone this repository in your machine, make sure to have installed the `git-lfs` extension: [Git Large File Storage](https://git-lfs.com/)

+1. For testing DiskANN, at the moment, you need to use SQL Server 2025.
+See the announcement here: [Announcing Public Preview of DiskANN in SQL Server 2025](https://techcommunity.microsoft.com/blog/sqlserver/announcing-public-preview-of-diskann-in-sql-server-2025/4414683).

 ## Samples

 ### Getting Started